 How Do You Play Craps at Home with Online Casinos

-There are many bets that you wager on Craps, the simplest being betting on a number and winning or losing on each roll.
+There are many bets that you wager when playing Craps for real money, the simplest being betting on a number and winning or losing on each roll.
 It can also be as complex as making a bet, waiting for the shooter to roll a POINT, and then crossing your finger that the shooter will roll the same number again, for you to win.

 In that regard, here are a few basic rules that you can use to follow:

 - Craps rules are structured around the pass line bet.

 - You can bet by placing your chips on the pass line on the craps layout.
 However, other bets will require the dealer to move your chips for you.